Housing in Ann Arbor is in high demand. You will need to plan in advance for your housing needs.

 South Main Street Short Stay – Ann Arbor

-Stay in our two bedroom suites located in downtown Ann Arbor, just blocks away from the stadium and great downtown entertainment.
+Stay in two bedroom suites located in downtown Ann Arbor, just blocks away from the stadium and great downtown entertainment.

 - Onsite parking